Make an impact on real projects in unexpected ways.

 We strengthen and protect our armed forces, ensuring all technology and equipment across the military operate together seamlessly.
 Safeguarding armoured vehicles, warships and aircraft against the harshest combat environments – and providing the most advanced weapon capabilities, are all part of our exhilarating remit.

-Degree disciplines we’re looking for: Engineering, Mathematics, Physics, Computer Science.
+Degree disciplines we’re looking for: Electronic Engineering, Mechanical Engineering, Mathematics, Physics, Computer Science.
 Other STEM degrees may also be considered.

 Protecting our troop’s hearing